 One of the simplest things that you can do to keep their spirits high is organizing a team celebration to celebrate their milestones and anniversaries.

 Let other people know how hard and persistently has someone worked in the organization.
 Give them their due appreciation and let the entire team rejoice in their achievement.

 The event does not have to be something big or expensive.
 You can simply ask the teammates to come up with creative ideas and make the small occasion a big success.

 3. Give a Gift Voucher

 Thank your employees for their hard work by giving them a gift voucher.
-Make sure you don’t forget to add the element of fun in it.
+Make sure you don’t forget to add the element of fun to it.
 Give them a gift voucher from their favorite store or for a product they’ve wanted to own for a long time.

 If you’re clueless about these things, you can just give them an Amazon voucher and let them do the shopping.
-Take your employees out of their comfort zone and gift them some unusual vouchers for activities like skydiving, skiing, rock climbing, among others.
+Take your employees out of their comfort zone and gift them some unusual vouchers for activities like skydiving, skiing, and rock climbing, among others.